dedicatedcode/reitti/README.md

    Pay special attention to the Photon `REGION`.
 This should match your main location.

-4. Start all services (PostgreSQL, RabbitMQ, Redis and Reitti)
+4. Start all services (PostgreSQL, RabbitMQ for task scheduling, Redis and Reitti)
    ```bash
    docker compose up -d
    ```